 Measure the water temperature (if necessary for manual temperature compensation) and record the temperature.
 See FT 1400 for temperature measurement procedures.

-If the meter is equipped with manual temperature compensation, adjust the conductivity meter to the water temperature per manufacturer’s instructions.
+If the meter is equipped with manual temperature compensation, adjust the conductivity meter to the water temperature, following manufacturer’s instructions.

 If the conductivity meter has a set of positions that multiply the reading by powers of ten in order to measure the full range of potential conductivities, set this dial to the correct range in order to take a reading.

-Record the sample conductivity measurement after all applicable meter adjustments and temperature measurements have been made and the instrument reading has stabilized.
+Record the sample conductivity or specific conductance measurement after all applicable meter adjustments and temperature measurements have been made and the instrument reading has stabilized.
 If the sample has been collected into a container for measurement, record the instrument reading within 15 minutes of water sample collection.

-Rinse off the probe with de-ionized water.
 Follow manufacturer’s instructions for probe storage between use.

 Calculations for Temperature Compensation